11 Nisan

-11 Nissan or Yud Aleph Nissan (Hebrew: י״א נִיסָן Yūʾd ʾAl ef Nī sān lit. 'the eleventh of Nissan') is a holiday on the Chabad-Lubavitch calendar that marks the birthday of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.
-Rabbi Schneerson was born on April 5, 1902 corresponding to 11 Nissan 5662.
+11 Nisan or Yud Aleph Nisan (Hebrew: י״א נִיסָן Yūʾd ʾAl ef Nī sān lit. 'the eleventh of Nisan') is a holiday on the Chabad-Lubavitch calendar that marks the birthday of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.
+Rabbi Schneerson was born on April 5, 1902 corresponding to 11 Nisan 5662.

 History

 Leading up to the Lubavitcher Rebbe's birth, Chabad-Lubavitch was under the leadership of the Frierdiker Rebbe, Rabbi Yosef Yitzchak Schneersohn.
 His mother Rebbetzin Chana Schneersohn had two sons already, Dovber Schneerson and Yisroel Aryeh Leib Schneerson.

-The Lubavitcher Rebbe was born on (11 Nissan, 5662), in the Black Sea port of Nikolaev in the Russian Empire (now Mykolaiv in Ukraine).
+The Lubavitcher Rebbe was born on (11 Nisan, 5662), in the Black Sea port of Nikolaev in the Russian Empire (now Mykolaiv in Ukraine).

 The Lubavitcher Rebbe would observe the Frierdiker Rebbe's birthday, 12 Tammuz, by visiting the Ohel (the gravesite of the Frierdiker Rebbe) every year.